Severance (film): Plot

 Gordon later gets captured.
-Discovering a newly opened door, the four head into the basement which leads to an underground prison.
-Through one door, they find the now-dead Gordon with the Palisade logo carved into his torso, and a poacher who fires a shotgun at them.
-They hide in a nearby cell, where Billy dies from a chest wound.
-Richard escapes out the back into the woods.
+Discovering a newly opened door, the remaining four enter the basement, which leads to an underground prison.
+Through one door, they find the now-dead Gordon with the Palisade logo carved into his torso.
+A poacher then fires a shotgun at them.
+They hide in a cell, where Billy dies from a chest wound.
+Richard escapes to the woods.
 While trying to kill the poacher, Maggie falls through the rickety floor.
-The poacher turns around and takes aim at Maggie, but Steve saves her by killing the attacker.
-Maggie takes the poacher’s shotgun and shoots him in the head.
+After the poacher falls through the hole in the floor and gets stuck, Maggie retrieves his gun and kills him.

-Believing they are safe, Maggie and Steve exit the lodge, but discover several more armed, Russian-speaking poachers, awaiting them outside.
-The two run into the woods and encounter Richard, who has stepped on a Palisade-made land mine and cannot move without detonating it.
+Believing they are safe, Maggie and Steve exit the lodge, but discover five more armed, Russian-speaking poachers awaiting them outside.
+The two run into the woods and encounter Richard, who stepped on a Palisade-made land mine and cannot move without detonating it.
 Richard guides Maggie and Steve through the minefield.
 Meanwhile, the poachers use a fallen branch to pass over the minefield and torment Richard with insults and stones.
-Accepting his situation, Richard does his best to save the others and steps off the mine, killing himself as well as two of the poachers.
+Accepting his situation, Richard steps off the mine, killing himself as well as two poachers.

 Steve and Maggie come to another building, the real Palisade lodge.
 Inside, they find their boss George, who is partying with two escorts Steve ordered earlier.
 George brings out a prototype missile launcher and fires it at the approaching poachers, but the missile locks on to a passing commercial jet instead, destroying it.
-The five run into the woods, leading to the events shown in the beginning of the film.
+The five run into the woods, where George is the next to be killed.

-Maggie and Steve are left to fight the poachers with what they have at hand.
-At one point, Maggie breaks her leg, but is saved when one of the escorts, rescued by Steve, arrives and shoots their attacker.
-Steve, Maggie and the escorts make it to a rowboat, and as they paddle off to safety Steve jokingly quips, "Foursome?"
+Maggie and Steve are left to fight the poachers with what they have at hand, becoming separated.
+Maggie is captured by one of the poachers who tries to rape her but she overpowers him and smashed his head with rock, while after a struggle, Steve is able to kill two more.
+Maggie ends up in what appears to be an abandoned military complex where is cornered by the last poacher using a flamethrower.
+She breaks her leg running away from him but is saved when Steve and the two escorts arrive, one of whom shoots their attacker.
+Steve, Maggie and the escorts make it to a rowboat, and paddle off to safety.